-- All items must pose a clear question, consistent with the Guiding Principles, and they must contain all of the information and instructions required for a competent medical student to answer the question. - All questions must follow the USMLE item writing guidelines. - For other forms of written examinations (such as short answer essay), questions posed must clearly indicate the allocation of marks, consistent with the Guiding Principles.
+- All items must pose a clear question, consistent with the Guiding Principles, and they must contain all the information and instructions required for a competent medical student to answer the question. - All questions should follow the NBME Item Writing Guide guidelines. - For other forms of written examinations (such as short answer essay), questions posed must clearly indicate the allocation of marks, consistent with the Guiding Principles.
 For example, if a student must provide four examples to receive full marks, this must be specified in the question.
+These guidelines are in the NBME Item Writing Guide.